The Finite State Machine

 Introduction

-The Finite State Machine is one of many models of computation in computer science.
-Although it has great significance in the study of automata and computation theory, it also has practical significance, such as its application in text parsing, compilers, and machine learning, and network devices.
-Not only that, they are found around us in every day code (such as event-driven programs) and can usually be used to improve or simplify your every day code.
+The Finite State Machine is a conceptual model of computation known for its simplicity.
+Although it has significance in the study of automata and computation theory, it also has practical significance, such as its application in lexical analysis, text parsing, user interfaces, event-driven systems, machine learning, and others.
+They are found around us in every day code and can usually be used to improve or simplify your every day code.
 You probably have written a finite state machine without even knowing it!

-A Finite State Machine is an abstract machine that performs computation.
-What makes it stand out to other computing machines is that it can only be in one state at a time, out of a finite (limited) number of pre-defined states.
+A Finite State Machine is a type of model of computation, which is an abstract machine that performs computation and solves problems via algorithms.
+What makes it stand out to other models of computation is that it can only be in one state at a time, out of a finite (limited) number of pre-defined states.
 The machine takes an input, reading its elements one-by-one (think characters of a word or string), and then changes its state based on the input element.
 The machine has a transition function, which tells it how to change its state based on its input.
 In other words, the machine changes state according to its transition function.

 To understand this abstract talk better, let's take an example.